 For all course related questions,

-contacted first.
-A class forum will also be set up on WebCT so that
+a class forum has been set up on WebCT so that

 questions and their answers can be posted centrally.
 The

-instructor will, regretably, not answer emails sent to him directly,
+instructor will generally not answer emails sent to him directly,

 This course is for people who have had an introduction to programming.